Danesha Adams: Early life

-Playing career

-Collegiate
+Collegiate career

 Adams attended UCLA where she played four years for the Bruins.
 As a freshman, she played in all 25 games, starting 23.
 She ended the season ranked second on the team and fourth in the Pac-10 Conference in scoring with 28 points (12 goals and 4 assists).
 She also ranked first on the team with five game-winning goals.
 Adams scored four goals during the NCAA Tournament, including game winners over Duke in the third round and Princeton during the semi-final.
 She was named a Soccer America and Soccer Buzz Freshman All-American.
 Other season honors included: Pac-10 Player of the Week, 2004 NCAA All-Tournament Team, and Soccer America's Team of the Week.

 As a sophomore, she started all 26 matches and led the Pac-10 in scoring with 46 points on 21 goals and four assists, setting a new single-season school record with nine game-winning goals.
 Adams was named to the NSCAA/adidas second-team All-American and was a member of Soccer America's Collegiate MVP Team.
 She was also named First-team Soccer Buzz All-American, First-team All-Pac-10, and was a member of the all-tournament team at the NCAA College Cup.
 During the NCAA Tournament, she scored a record four goals in the Bruins' 5–0 victory over Virginia during the NCAA Quarterfinals and tallied a total of six goals during UCLA's run to the NCAA Final.
 During her junior year, Adams played and started 19 matches.
 She missed the first four matches of the year while competing at the FIFA Under-20 World Championships in Russia and later missed two more matches while competing with the full U.S. Women's National Team.
 Adams earned third-team NSCAA/adidas All-America honors, was a Soccer Buzz second-team All-American and First-team All-Pac-10 selection.
 She ranked second on the team in scoring with 28 points on twelve goals and four assists.
 She also ranked second in game-winning goals with seven.
 Adams was named Soccer America's National Player of the Week after scoring three goals in victories over number three-ranked Texas A&M and number eleven UConn.

-Club
+Club career

 Women's Professional Soccer, 2009–2011

 Adams signed with the Chicago Red Stars for the 2009 WPS season.
 She made 12 appearances for the club, making two starts.

 Adams signed with the Philadelphia Independence for the 2010 season.
 Her goal in the 103rd minute of the WPS Super Semi-final gave the Independence a 2–1 overtime win over the Boston Breakers leading the team to the 2010 WPS Championship.